- Safety and Health Topics

 This page is a part of OSHA's commitment to provide employers and workers in the electric power generation, transmission, and distribution industry with information and assistance to help them comply with OSHA standards and ensure a safe workplace.

-Electric power companies under federal jurisdiction must comply with Federal OSHA Occupational Safety and Health Standards for general industry (29 CFR 1910).
+Electric power companies under federal jurisdiction must comply with specific OSHA standards for General Industry.

 How do I find out about employer responsibilities and workers' rights?